da-master98/sydney-pokemongo-ex-raid-map/README.md

-# Pokemon Go EX-raid Map for Singapore
+# Pokemon Go EX-raid Map for Sydney

 Originally this project started out as a simple map to identify gyms in park.
 Over time it grew to be a useful collection of data points as well as for analysis.
 Therefore I am adapting this into a more general purpose mapping site that can be easily extended to other areas.